jhartwell/Taex/README.md

 # Taex

 Taex is a library to provide easy access to many of the technical analysis calculations done while trading on open markets (stock, forex, etc).

 In order to use this library you can add

 For the latest version (which could be broken), you can pull from GitHub:

 `{:taex, git: "https://github.com/jhartwell/Taex.git"}`

-If you want the stable version, then pull from hex by adding `{:taex, "~> 0.1.0"}`
+If you want the stable version, then pull from hex by adding:

+`{:taex, "~> 0.1.0"}`

-to your mix.exs file
+to your deps in the mix.exs file

 # Dependencies